linzhiqiu/label_pizza/instructions.md

 > If you find any videos that not exist in the database, please add them to the database according to Step 1.

-6.2 - Update / Archive project groups
+6.2 - Update project groups

 To update a project group, provide the `project_group_name` that already exists in the database.
 You can update the `description` and modify the `projects` list to add or remove projects.
-To archive a project group, set `is_active` to `False`; to unarchive it, set `is_active` to `True`.

 ```python
 from label_pizza.db import init_database